 ABSTRACT:

 Catheter-based interventions are standard treatment options for cardiovascular pathologies.
 Therefore, patient-specific models could help training physicians’ wire-skills as well as improving planning of interventional procedures.
-The aim of this study was to develop a manufacturing process of patient specific 3D-printed models for cardiovascular interventions.
+The aim of this study was to develop a manufacturing process of patient-specific 3D-printed models for cardiovascular interventions.

 In order to create a 3D-printed elastic phantom, different3D-printing materials were compared to porcine biological tissues (i.e., aortic tissue) in terms of mechanical characteristics.
 A fitting material was selected based on comparative tensile tests and specific material thicknesses were defined.
 Anonymized contrast-enhanced CT-datasets were collected retrospectively.
 Patient-specific volumetric models were extracted from these datasets and subsequently 3D-printed.
 A pulsatile flow loop was constructed to simulate the intraluminal blood flow during interventions.
 Models’ suitability for clinical imaging was assessed by x-ray imaging, CT, 4D-MRI and (Doppler) ultrasonography.
 Contrast medium was used to enhance visibility in x-ray-based imaging.
 Different catheterization techniques were applied to evaluate the 3D-printed phantoms in physicians’ training as well as for pre-interventional therapy planning.